acornjs/acorn/README.md

 **tokTypes** holds an object mapping names to the token type objects that end up in the `type` properties of tokens.

+#### The `Parser` class

+Instances of this class contain all the state and logic that drives a parse.
+It has static methods `parse`, `parseExpressionAt`, and `tokenizer` that match the top-level functions by the same name.
+When extending the parser with plugins, you need to call these methods on the extended version of the class.

 #### Note on using with [Escodegen][escodegen]

 Escodegen supports generating comments from AST, attached in